GWAS

 covariates: ["AGE", "SEX", "AGE_x_SEX", "AGE_x_AGE"]

-• A GWAS will be run independently for each group defined by group
+• An independent GWAS will be run for each ancestry group in the ANCESTRY_ESTIMATE column.

 Workflow Parameters

-• COVARIATES: Path to covariate file (likely the output of Combining Datasets)
+• COVARIATES: Path to covariate file (likely the output of the Combining Datasets workflow)

 • N_PCS (default: 10): Number of principal components to compute.